warp5tw/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm750/README.md

         jtag_client>>>go
         ```
 ### CPLD / FPGA Programming
+The motherboard on server might have CPLD or FPGA components that require downloading firmware to these devices whenever server is powered on.
+BMC can help on this to program CPLD/FPGA via JTAG.

 **How to use**
 1. Connect Poleg EVB to CPLD/FPGA device by JTAG interface.
 2. Build Programming Tool